M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   ```csharp
   LinkedListNode<int> lastNode = list.FindLast(2);
   ```
   - Finds the last node that contains the specified value.
+This method is useful when the list contains duplicate elements, and you need the last occurrence.

 - **Remove (Node)**
   ```csharp